e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week10/tuesday.md

 - School work.

 ### What will you work on today?
-- Style done button and add progress bar.
+- Style done button, add progress bar, and update/fix tests.

 ### How close are we to hitting our sprint goals?
 - We are close.